MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/recover-to-a-log-sequence-number-sql-server.md

  You can use a log sequence number (LSN) to define the recovery point for a restore operation.
 However, this is a specialized feature that is intended for tools vendors and is unlikely to be generally useful.

 ##  <a name="LSNs"></a> Overview of Log Sequence Numbers
  LSNs are used internally during a RESTORE sequence to track the point in time to which data has been restored.
 When a backup is restored, the data is restored to the LSN corresponding to the point in time at which the backup was taken.
 Differential and log backups advance the restored database to a later time, which corresponds to a higher LSN.

- Every record in the transaction log is uniquely identified by a log sequence number (LSN).
-LSNs are ordered such that if LSN2 is greater than LSN1, the change described by the log record referred to by LSN2 occurred after the change described by the log record LSN.

- The LSN of a log record at which a significant event occurred can be useful for constructing correct restore sequences.
-Because LSNs are ordered, they can be compared for equality and inequality (that is, **\<**, **>**, **=**, **\<=**, **>=**).
-Such comparisons are useful when constructing restore sequences.
+For more information about LSNs, see the [SQL Server Transaction Log Architecture and Management Guide](../../relational-databases/sql-server-transaction-log-architecture-and-management-guide.md#Logical_Arch).

 > [!NOTE]
 > LSNs are values of data type **numeric(25,0)**.
 Arithmetic operations (for example, addition or subtraction) are not meaningful and must not be used with LSNs.